catppuccin/catppuccin/.github/ISSUE_TEMPLATE/org-wide-issue.md

 ---
-name: Org Wide Issue
+name: Org-Wide Issue
-about: Report your issues with the Catppuccin organisation here!
+about: Report your issues with the Catppuccin Organisation here!
 title: ''
 labels: meta
 assignees: ''

 ---